Arrival and Ross Bridge

 Easy

 Fly into Birmingham-Shuttlesworth International Airport (BHM).
-The rental car facility is on-site, and the drive to the Renaissance Birmingham Ross Bridge Golf Resort and Spa takes approximately 20 minutes.
+Pick up the rental on site and drive twenty minutes to the Renaissance Birmingham Ross Bridge Golf Resort and Spa.

-Morning visit to the Birmingham Civil Rights Institute, approximately 15 minutes from the resort.
-The National Historic Landmark sits adjacent to the 16th Street Baptist Church and covers the Civil Rights Movement through exhibits that are thorough, respectful, and deeply affecting.
+Spend the morning at the Birmingham Civil Rights Institute, fifteen minutes from the resort.
+The National Historic Landmark sits beside the 16th Street Baptist Church and walks you through the Civil Rights Movement with exhibits that are thorough, respectful, and deeply affecting.

-Morning at the resort.
-The spa opens early for those wanting a treatment before departure.
+Use the morning however suits the flight.
+The spa opens early for a treatment before checkout.

-Rental car is recommended despite the resort's proximity to the airport.
-The drives between the resort, Oxmoor Valley, the Civil Rights Institute, and downtown Birmingham are all under 20 minutes, but no practical transit connects them.
+A rental car is recommended even though the resort sits close to the airport.
+The drives between the resort, Oxmoor Valley, the Civil Rights Institute, and downtown Birmingham all run under twenty minutes, and no useful transit connects them.

-The 2026 Trail Card ($49.95) provides discounts at both courses and pays for itself on this trip.
-Purchase through rtjgolf.com before departure.
+The 2026 Trail Card at $49.95 covers discounts at both courses and pays for itself on this trip alone.

-Total green fees for two rounds: $170 to $265.
-Total lodging for two nights at the Renaissance Ross Bridge: $360 to $600.
-The complete trip at $600 to $1,200 per person is competitive with a single-night stay-and-play at many resort destinations, while delivering two rounds on courses that hold their own against far more expensive competition.
+Two rounds total $170 to $265 in green fees.
+Two nights at the Renaissance Ross Bridge run $360 to $600.
+The whole trip at $600 to $1,200 per person costs about the same as a single night stay-and-play at many resort destinations, while delivering two rounds that hold their own against far more expensive competition.

-This itinerary works year-round.
+This works year-round.
 Spring and fall offer the best weather.
-Summer drops the price at the cost of afternoon heat.
-Winter provides surprisingly comfortable midday rounds, with Birmingham's January average high of 53 degrees supporting shirtsleeve golf by noon on most days.
+Summer drops the price in exchange for the heat.
+Winter delivers surprisingly comfortable midday rounds; Birmingham's January average high of 53 degrees supports shirtsleeve golf by noon on most days.